Rudolf von Urban

 Rudolf R. Urbantschitsch, later Rudolf von Urban (28 April 1879 – 18 December 1964), was an Austrian psychiatrist and psychologist who researched human sexuality.

 Early life and education

-Born in Vienna to an aristocratic Catholic family, he was the son of Viktor Urbantschitsch, a physician and one of the founders of modern ENT medicine.
+Born in Vienna to a Catholic family, he was the son of Viktor Urbantschitsch, a physician and one of the founders of modern ENT medicine.
 His uncle, Carl Fröschl, was a portrait painter.
 Rudolf von Urban studied at the Vienna Theresianum, graduating in 1898.

 Career

 Early in his career, he worked as assistant to the internist Carl von Noorden.
 With Noorden's support he opened the prestigious Wiener Cottage Sanatorium as a clinic for the aristocracy in 1908.

 In January 1908 he presented a paper, "Meine Entwicklungsjahre bis zur Ehe" (From my puberty to my marriage), to a group of Viennese psychoanalysts to whom he had been introduced by the physician Fritz Wittels.
 He became a member of the Vienna Psychoanalytic Society (known then as the "Wednesday Psychological Society"), and remained a member of it until 1914.

 With Noorden's support and under the patronage of Archduke Franz Ferdinand, he opened the prestigious Wiener Cottage Sanatorium in 1908, serving as its director.
 The sanatorium became one of the most prestigious clinics in Europe, treating patients from the highest level of Viennese society.
 Among the doctors who sent their patients to the clinic was Sigmund Freud.

 In 1920, Urbantschitsch lost his position as director of the sanatorium, which was sold in 1922.
 On Freud's recommendation, he then began to train as an analyst, first with Paul Federn and then with Sándor Ferenczi in Budapest.
 Because he was a Catholic, an aristocrat, and a monarchist, Urbantschitsch was an outlier in the Vienna Psychoanalytic Society.

 In the ensuing years he lectured widely in Austria and abroad, giving a series of lectures on sexology at the University of Athens in 1933.
 His popularization of the ideas of psychoanalysis subjected him to criticism by his some of his Viennese colleagues, who also objected to his love affairs, two of which resulted in suicide.
 Consequently the Vienna Psychoanalytic Society declined to renew his membership, and in 1924 even refused to welcome him as a guest.

 In response to the looming threat of Nazism, he fled Austria in late 1936, settling first in Los Angeles, where he worked as a psychotherapist, and moving the next year to San Francisco and to Carmel in 1941.
 Part of the reason for the brevity of his sojourn in Los Angeles was the opposition of psychoanalysts there to his theories and his therapeutic approaches.
 In 1938 he spoke at a neuropsychiatric conference at the University of California in San Francisco, and later spoke at a medical meeting at Stanford.
 In 1944 Urbantschitsch was accused of practicing medicine illegally.